SquadFM/Squad-Field-Manual/README.md

 * Rally - A mobile spawn point that the SL can drop.
 * Recon - Reconnaissance - The observation of a region to locate the enemy or determine possible strategic features.
 * Recon Element - Reconnaissance Structure.
 Technically you can recon from anywhere, most likely from a high vantage point, like a cliff, to locate the enemy, but sometimes you might be scouting out the area via a structure.
 This structure can be very generalized - a house, tower, small bunker, the fourth floor of an apartment, etc.
+* Reee - Reee is a meme commonly used by Pepe the Frog fans to express intense rage and/or intense frustration.
 * Rekt - get rekt - another way of saying get wrecked
 * Reloading - Replenishing a new magazine to the chamber
 * Rep - Repair